jerabaul29/OpenMetBuoy-v2021a/README.md

 ## Coding environment

-I am using only Linux in the forms of Ubuntu LTS distributions.
-Though the instructions here can likely be adapted to other distributions / OSes, if you want to use something else than Ubuntu 20.04, you are on your own!
+I am using only Linux in the form of Ubuntu LTS distributions.
+Though the instructions here can likely be adapted to other distributions / OSes (possibly with the Windows Linux Subsystem or similar), if you want to use something else than Ubuntu 20.04, you are on your own!

 The coding environment here is based on: